jinagamvasubabu/polyfetcher/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## What it does?
-`Polyfuse` can fetch Polygon definitions from `OpenstreetMaps` and able to convert into one single Polygon or Multipolygon
+* It can fetch Polygon definitions from `OpenstreetMaps`
+* Combine one or more polygons into one single Polygon or Multipolygon

 ## How to use ?
 * get `polyfuse`